 |Exit Awards||Not applicable|

-Professional accreditation will be sought from the Australian Psychology Accreditation Council (APAC)
+Professional accreditation is currently being sought from the Australian Psychology Accreditation Council (APAC).
+These changes are required due to feedback from APAC.

 |Learned Society Accreditiation||